Collection of property rates

 Commercial rates are calculated by multiplying the ‘Rateable Valuation’ of your property by a multiplier called the ‘Annual Rate on Valuation’ (ARV).

-The Annual Rate on Valuation (also referred to as ‘the multiplier’) is decided by Dublin City Council at its annual budget meeting.
+The Annual Rate on Valuation is decided by Dublin City Council at its annual budget meeting.

 See below for an example of a commercial rates calculation: